Race for key cities is on as Turkey holds local elections to test Erdogan's popularity - ExBulletin

 Race for key cities is on as Turkey holds local elections to test Erdogan's popularity

-ANKARA, Türkiye — Turkey holds local elections on Sunday that will decide who controls Istanbul and other key cities.
+ANKARA, Turkey (AP) Turkey holds local elections Sunday that will decide who controls Istanbul and other key cities.
 The vote is also a barometer of the popularity of Turkish President Recep Tayyip Erdogan, who is seeking to regain control of key urban areas he lost to the opposition five years ago.

 The main battlegrounds are the country's economic center, Istanbul, and the capital, Ankara, which Erdogan lost in 2019, shattering his aura of invincibility.